 A traditional recipe from Piedmont

-Agnelotti del Plin - a typical Piedmontese dish which you can find in almost every restaurant in Piemonte.
+Agnelotti del Plin - a typical Piedmontese dish that you can find in almost every restaurant in Piemonte.
 We have been asking ourselves what 'del plin' means all week long but we have finally found the answer.
-It comes from the regional dialect for "pinch" which is how you form the pasta" you pinch two sheets of pasta together "fare il plin" to create the small pouches.
+It comes from the regional dialect for "pinch" which is how you form the pasta" You pinch two sheets of pasta together "fare il plin" to create the small pouches.
 The small pasta parcels are filled with a combination of vegetables or meat before they are being served in a sauce of butter, cheese or something else.

 We have found a great recipe for the agnolotti del plin from Eataly (a brand that we are a huge fan of)!